 Regularly feeding your pet this type of supplement will support a healthy digestive tract, promote the growth of beneficial bacteria, and help regulate their immune system.

 When you have a pet, chances are you both get a bit apprehensive when the calendar flips to July.
-Loud noises such as fireworks or thunder commonly send our pups and kitties into a state of disarray and anxiety.
+Loud noises such as fireworks or thunder commonly send our pups and kitties into a state of disarray.

-When we see our furry friends experience anxiety or stress, we can feel their discomfort, too.
+When we see our furry friends experience uneasiness, we can feel their discomfort, too.
 Calming aids are beneficial for soothing and pacifying your cat or dog in many types of stressful situations, including thunderstorms, heading to the grooming salon, traveling, or simply experiencing new surroundings.

 Many calming products out there include ingredients that humans may themselves have experience using.
 For instance, melatonin is common for promoting relaxation and helping to restore sleep; chamomile helps relax muscles (especially those in the digestive tract); and ginger helps settle an uneasy stomach.